KDAB/cxx-qt/book/src/getting-started/2-our-first-cxx-qt-module.md

     - The name will be converted to `incrementNumber` in C++.
 - `say_hello`
     - Prints a provided number and string.
-    - It takes a reference to a `QString`, which needs to be converted to a Rust `String` first.
     - The name will be converted to `sayHello` in C++.

 Both functions are marked with the `#[invokable]` macro, which means the functions will be added to the C++ code of `MyObject` and will be callable from QML as well.